shivba28/shivba28/README.md

 - 👋 Hi, I’m @Shivba Pawar
 - 👀 I’m interested in machine learning and python programming
 - 🌱 I’m currently learning artificial neural networks with computer vision and gaming
-- 💞️ I’m looking to collaborate on any projects that works around basics of AI or ML
+- 💞️ I’m looking to collaborate on any projects that works around basics of AI or ML, integrated into gaming.
 - 📫 How to reach me ... email me at shivba28@gmail.com

 <!---